2D-Block Geminals: a non 1-orthogonal and non 0-seniority model with reduced computational complexity: Appendix

 \subsection{p-orthogonality}

 Let $p>0$ be an integer, $\Psi_1$ an $n_1$-electron wave function, and $\Psi_2$ an $n_2$-electron one, with $n_1\geq p$ and $n_2\geq p$.
 Let us consider, their $p$-particle reduced density matrices, $^p\Gamma_1$ and $^p\Gamma_2$ respectively.
 We call ``$p$-external space of $\Psi_i$'' the $p$-particle Hilbert subspace spanned by the unoccupied $p$-particle natural wave functions, that is to say, by the eigenfunctions of $^p\Gamma_i$ associated with the $0$ eigenvalue, for $i\in\{1,2\}$, and ``$p$-internal space of $\Psi_i$'', noted $\mathcal{I}[\Psi_i]$ the orthogonal subspace.
 In other words, $\mathcal{I}[\Psi_i]$ is the Hilbert space spanned by the partially occupied $p$-particle natural wave functions.
 We will say that $\Psi_1$ and $\Psi_2$ are $p$-orthogonal if and only if their $p$-internal spaces are orthogonal: $\mathcal{I}[\Psi_1]\bot \mathcal{I}[\Psi_2]$.
-Note that $1$-orthogonality is nothing but the so-called ``strong orthogonality'' \cite{Parr56,McWeeny59}, and when $n_1=n_2=n$, $n$-orthogonality is just the usual concept of orthogonality.
-For any integers $0<p\geq q\geq n$, we have the important property that $p$-orthogonality implies $q$-orthogonality, which means that the lesser the integer $p$, the stronger the $p$-orthogonality.
+Note that $1$-orthogonality is nothing but the so-called ``strong orthogonality'' \cite{Parr56,McWeeny59,McWeeny61}, and when $n_1=n_2=n$, $n$-orthogonality is just the usual concept of orthogonality.
+For any integers $0<p\leq q\leq n$, we have the important property that $p$-orthogonality implies $q$-orthogonality, which means that the lesser the integer $p$, the stronger the $p$-orthogonality.
+An earlier definition of this concept is due to S. Wilson \cite{Wilson76}.\\